CharlesPikachu/DecryptLogin/docs/en/LOGIN.md

 ```
 #### The returned values in crackvcFunc
 - mobile: it is a digital captcha, just return the corresponding digital recognition result
-- pc: unsupport processing the situation of having captcha
+- pc: unsupport processing the situation of appearing captcha

 ### taobao
 #### Supported modes